sinclairzx81/smoke-rs/readme.md

 ### Scheduling

-For convenience, tasks manage scheduling on behalf of the caller, however, in some scenarios, it may be desirable to have control over task scheduling behavior.
+For convenience, tasks manage scheduling on behalf of the caller, however, in some scenarios, it maybe desirable to have more control over task scheduling behavior.

-Smoke provides 3 built in scheduler types users can use to schedule tasks manually.
+Smoke provides 3 built-in scheduler types users can use to schedule tasks manually.

 These include:
-* SyncScheduler - Tasks scheduled here are executed in the current thread.
+* SyncScheduler - Tasks scheduled here will be executed in the current thread.
-* ThreadScheduler - Tasks scheduled here are executed in there own thread.
+* ThreadScheduler - Tasks scheduled here will be executed in their own thread.
-* ThreadPoolScheduler - Tasks executed here are executed on a bounded threadpool.
+* ThreadPoolScheduler - Tasks executed here will be executed on a bounded threadpool.

 ```rust
 use smoke::async::Task;